 If you want to take a more professional approach to reverse a stripped screw hole, you can use a tap and die set.
 The costs of these sets vary, but you can find some reasonably priced options if you think you won’t be using them very often.

 Using a tap and die set to make new threads is much more involved than simply using a larger screw.
 You’ll first need to find the diameter of the hole by measuring the hole itself or a screw that fits into it.
 You should do this with calipers, which may or may not have come with your tap and die set.

 The next measurement you’ll take is the pitch of the thread, which is how many narrow or wide the gap between each screw thread is.
 This second number is represented as TPI, or threads per inch.
 You’ll need to know how many thread gaps the screw has in one inch.
 If the screw is shorter than an inch, you may have to do some simple multiplication to come up with the correct TPI.
 With metric bolts, this measurement is threads per millimeter.

 Use these bits of information to figure out what size tap you need to use to make the threads in your hole.
 Your tap and die set may have come with a tap drill chart.
-If not, you can easily find it online.
+You can visit this page for a detailed size chart.
 Once you find the appropriate size of tap you need, it’s time to get down to business.